BernhardFraidel/Netzwerkalgorithmen-GraphXings_WS23-24/README.md

   - the one in the middle of the tile if free. if not search from middle outward.
   - **Optional**: search in far away tiles for maximiser and in close tiles for minimizer
     - only makes real sense when neighbours of placed nodes are sampled.
+- Minimizer:
+  - when vertex coordinate with zero crossings found => stop searching

 # CrossingCalculator
 ## BentleyOttmannCrossingCalculator